 Marek Kundlák (1981) studied theatre dramaturgy and works across a wide spectrum of artistic expression – from writing librettos, texts, and translations to theatre dramaturgy and directing, performing, composing music for theatre, film, and concert settings, playing experimental instruments, as well as cooking, gardening, and woodworking.
 He has created and performed in Slovakia, the Czech Republic, Austria, Germany, the Netherlands, the United Kingdom, Hungary, and Italy.
 He has worked with the Opera of the Slovak National Theatre and is currently a music dramaturg for spoken-word programming at Slovak Radio.

-LinkArtists pssst: KONTEXT
+LinkArtists pssst: CONTEXT

 Matej Sloboda (1988) is a Slovak composer, musician, and conductor.
 He studied composition in Bratislava, Graz, and Vienna, and took part in exchange programs at the Universität der Künste in Berlin and the California Institute of the Arts in Santa Clarita, USA.
 He is the founder of the acclaimed project EnsembleSpectrum and one third of the experimental music collective Critical Band.